lejean2000/CLAV/README.md

 Internal measures which will be implemented include: Root-mean-square standard deviation, Dunn’s index, Silhouette index, CVNN index, Calinski-Harabasz index, etc.

 ## Current Status
 This package has just been created.
-It has very few external cluster validation measures implemented.
+It currently has very few external and no internal cluster validation measures implemented.

 The ev.vanDongen() function computes the value of the van Dongen crietrion.
 More about it [can be read here]( http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.26.9783&rep=rep1&type=pdf)

 The ev.mi() function calculates the mutual information measure.

+The ev.vigneron() is similar to ev.mi() but captures better imbalanced clusters.
+More about it [can be read here]({https://hal.archives-ouvertes.fr/file/index/docid/203354/filename/es2006-148.pdf})